-Fraud is now at record levels, with more than five million scams costing Brits a mind-boggling £9bn each year.
-And while there are steps we can all take to avoid being scammed, much more needs to be done by banks to protect us.
-Sign the petition to support Which?’s super-complaint and force banks to take action on scams.
+Fraud is now at record levels, with more than five million scams costing Britons a mind-boggling £9bn each year.
+And while there are sensible steps we can all take to protect ourselves, an unfair burden has been placed on the public.
+We’re calling on the government, regulators and businesses to do more to safeguard us all from scams.

-– Investigate what improvements should be made to the processes, systems and practices firms use to prevent fraud
+– investigate what improvements should be made to the processes, systems and practices firms use to prevent fraud; and

-– Recommend, by the end of the year, how financial providers should better protect their customers from fraud
+– recommend how financial providers should better protect their customers from fraud.

-Don’t let the fraudsters get away with it – convince the government and the financial regulators to confront scams head-on.
+However, the regulator’s response suggests it has let banks off the hook.
+Don’t let the fraudsters get away with it – convince the government and the financial regulators to do more to confront scams head-on.
 Sign the petition now.

 We asked the PSR to ensure banks better protect customers who are tricked into sending money to a fraudster.
 However, it’s not yet convinced that banks should be made liable for money lost to bank transfer scams.
 We need more people to share their experiences and help put pressure on the regulator to deliver this change.